mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/ArithmeticMethods.rst

     the license is included in the section entitled "GNU Free Documentation License".

-.. index:: operator overloading, method; magic
+.. index:: operator; overloading, method; magic

 Arithmetic Methods
 ------------------